 John Gale Hun Program for Civics

-Supported by a gift from Betty Wold Johnson, the John Gale Hun Program for Civics Education exposes all Hun students to the virtues of American Democracy with several all-school initiatives.
-We welcome government leaders and scholars to campus for all-school speeches and debates, including Congressman John Lewis and Dr. Sean Wilentz of Princeton University and Jeff Rosen of the National constitution center.
+Supported by a gift from Betty Wold Johnson, the John Gale Hun Program for Civics Education exposes all Hun students to the virtues of the American Republic with several all-school initiatives.
+We welcome government leaders and scholars to campus for all-school speeches and debates, including Congressman John Lewis and Dr. Sean Wilentz of Princeton University and Jeff Rosen of the National Constitution Center.

-During sophomore year curriculum includes a visit the National Constitution Center in Philadelphia, while juniors visit at least one real-world branch of local government.
+Our tenth grade curriculum includes a visit the National Constitution Center in Philadelphia, while eleventh grade students visit at least one real-world branch of local government.
 Examples have included the New Jersey State Supreme Court.

 Watch a recap of John Gale Hun Civics Day 2019 below, or view a gallery of photos from the day, which also included a trip to see "Hamilton" in Philadelphia: